-USS Constitution‘s four centuries of service provides us with a window through which we can look deeply into the past.
+USS Constitution‘s centuries of service provide us with a window through which we can look deeply into the past.
 There are moments in “Old Ironsides'” history that are prophetic, especially when viewed in hindsight.
 Such is the relationship of the U.S. Navy, USS Constitution, and Pearl Harbor.

-In late 1845, Constitution was coming to the end of her around the world cruise.
+In late 1845, Constitution was coming to the end of its World Cruise.
 Two and one-half years earlier, Captain John Percival, the commanding officer, had received his sailing orders from Secretary of the Navy David Henshaw in a January 22, 1844 letter which outlined the mission of the cruise.

 “When the US frigate Constitution shall be…ready for sea, you will proceed…to the Eastern Coast of Africa, to look after the interests of American commerce along the Mozambique shore, and likewise along the islands of Madagascar, making yourself…familiar with the people, resources and commerce of those countries, and cultivating friendly relations with the inhabitants.”1

-After Mozambique and Madagascar, Percival and his crew were to continue to Borneo which “…[possessed] coal mines of great richness, both for quantity and quality.”
-[Henshaw to Percival] In the 1840s, the United States Navy was slowly transitioning from a sail to steam navy.
+After Mozambique and Madagascar, Henshaw’s letter instructed Percival and his crew to continue to Borneo which “…[possessed] coal mines of great richness, both for quantity and quality.”
+In the 1840s, the United States Navy was slowly transitioning from a sail to steam navy.
 World-wide coal deposits overseen by or owned by the U.S. were instrumental in creating an effective and far-reaching steam-powered U.S. Navy.
-Unfortunately, a British special agent had already secured Borneo’s coal for the British Empire by the time Constitution arrived.
-She continued her progress through southeast Asia, stopping at Cochin China (Vietnam), China, the Philippines, and Batan Island.
+By the time Constitution arrived, however, a British special agent had already secured Borneo’s coal for the British Empire.
+Constitution continued its progress through southeast Asia, stopping at Cochin China (Vietnam), China, the Philippines, and Batan Island.
 Finally, Constitution dropped anchor in Honolulu on November 16, 1845.

 Since the late 18th century, England and France, and by the early 19th century, America, too, all had designs on the fertile islands that made up the Hawaiian nation.
-Whichever western nation ruled Hawaii would have a strong foothold in the middle of the Pacific Ocean.
-By 1843, Great Britain relinquished its attempt to take over Hawaii and that year, Great Britain, France and the United States all recognized Hawaii’s independence.
-The island nation’s defenses against the possibility of other western powers taking over were not adequate.
+Control of the region would enable a strong foothold in the middle of the Pacific Ocean.
+By 1843, Great Britain relinquished its attempt to take over Hawaii.
+That year, Great Britain, France, and the United States all recognized Hawaii’s independence, but the island nation’s defenses against the possibility of other western powers taking over were not adequate.
 In late 1845, Dr. Gerrit P. Judd, an American missionary who worked on behalf of the Hawaiian government, made an unusual request.
 Judd approached Constitution‘s Second Lieutenant Joseph W. Curtis, U.S. Marine Corps, to create a report that would designate the best site for future fortifications.2